nafisahbadmos/AzureFunctionPipeline/README.md

 Author: David Salac, Nafisah Badmos, University of Liverpool

 ## Purpose
-This Azure Function App consists of multiple Azure Functions that process arriving data.
+This Azure Function App consists of multiple Azure Functions that process files when they land in Blob Storage.
+The files could be CSV, Apache Parquet or SQL BAK files.
+Depending on the type of file, the right function is triggered to perform the task of either copying files to the right destination or trigger an ADF pipeline.

-The purpose of one Azure Function is to trigger a data pipeline within Azure Data Factory (ADF) when a new file is uploaded.
-Practically, it's helpful for programmatic automation of pipeline runs when a new file arrives in the landing zone (such as a zipped RiO backup file).
-Some Azure Functions copy CSV files from required locations into various other locations.
-The remaining ones are responsible for copying Apache Parquet files to required locations (EL pipeline).
+## Architecture

+** Event-driven(no manual triggering)
+** Uses managed identity, not connection strings
+** Handles csv, parquet files and ADF pipeline
+** Designed for healthcare-style EL scenarios but adaptable to any sector

+## Quickstart

+Prereqs:
+- Azure subscription
+- ADF instance
+- Storage Accounts
+- Python 3.12
+- Azure Function App
+- VS Code Azure Functions extension

+How to use this code
+Clone repo -> Set env vars-> Deploy -> -> Create Event Grid Subscription

 ## How to deploy the Azure Function
 1. Create a `Function App` in Azure using the `Flex Consumption` plan.